nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 3.

 * 3c.
 User enters an invalid contact information
    * 3c1.
-System displays that the index is invalid and to try again.
+System displays that the contact information is invalid and to try again.

       Use case resumts at step 3.